RENEE MONTAGNE, Host:

 LISA JACKSON: It takes us a long time of holding their hand and walking through it with them month after month.

 LIPPMANN: Jackson says Express Scripts employees are pleasant to deal with, and she's been able to easily resolve most of the glitches that happen with any bureaucracy.
 And she says the company - a pharmacy benefit manager - helps her retirees save money.
 Some are paying $150 less than they would getting the same prescription through the federal Medicare drug benefit.

 JACKSON: These people that are on a fixed income, they should not have to decide: Am I going to take my medicine, or am I going to cool my home?

 LIPPMANN: But there's a catch.
 The cheap drugs are only available through the mail, and Jackson says that drives some of her retirees away from the Express Scripts plan.

-Mr. DAN MENDELSON (Avalere Health): A lot of major pharmaceuticals have gone off patent, and PBM's have been largely responsible for how rapidly those generics get switched over.
+DAN MENDELSON: A lot of major pharmaceuticals have gone off patent, and PBM's have been largely responsible for how rapidly those generics get switched over.
 Many plans actually give generics for free.

 LIPPMANN: Express Scripts chief medical officer Steven Miller says his company plays a key role in keeping down co-pays.

-Dr. JACK HOADLEY (Research Professor, Georgetown University's Health Policy Institute): During the time it takes for you to actually have that prescription ready to be picked up, the PBM is back behind the scenes making sure that this isn't a duplicative prescription, making sure there aren't dangerous interactions.
+JACK HOADLEY: During the time it takes for you to actually have that prescription ready to be picked up, the PBM is back behind the scenes making sure that this isn't a duplicative prescription, making sure there aren't dangerous interactions.